 Shared Ownership

-You can buy a property through Shared Ownership if:
+You could buy a property through shared ownership if:

-• You are a first-time buyer, you used to own a home but now can’t afford to buy one, or you already own a shared ownership property but are looking to move
+• You are either: a first time buyer; you used to own a home but now cannot afford to buy one now; you already own a shared ownership property but are looking to move; you are forming a new household (for example after a relationship breakdown).

 Discount Market Sale